‘It now falls to me.’ DeSantis raises right hand and becomes Florida’s 46th governor.

 “I take the helm of the ship of state as a Florida native, as a veteran of our nation’s military, conscious of my own deficiencies, mindful of the great trust that has been placed in me and thankful to so many of you who have prayed for me,” DeSantis said in the opening of his speech, addressing the crowd of about 3,000 elected officials, donors, former governors, Supreme Court justices and members of the public.

-“Being charged with leading a state with so much promise, all I can promise is the sweat off my brow, a full heart, my best judgment and the courage of my convictions,” he said, adding that “my compass will be set on the principles reflected in the constitutional oath I have just taken, and for which Americans have given their lives.
+“Being charged with leading a state with so much promise, all I can promise is the sweat off my brow, a full heart, my best judgment and the courage of my convictions,” he said.

 Digital Access For Only $0.99